msawant060/AWS-CSA/Elastic Load Balancing/Introduction.md

    - Using ALB you can route traffic based on the path of the requested URL.
    - So again a single ALB is enough to handle this for you.

+### 3. Network Load Balancer (NLB)

+   - This load balancer operates at the Network layer of the OSI model, hence the name.
+   - Suppose your company’s website is running on four m4-xlarge instances and you are using an ALB to distribute the traffic among them.
+   - Now your company launched a new product today which got viral and your website starts to get millions of requests per second.
+   - In this case, the ALB may not be able to handle the sudden spike in traffic.
+   - This is where the NLB really shines.
+It has the capability to handle a sudden spike in traffic since it works at the connection level.
+   - It also provides support for static IPs.